jgoerzen/docker-mythtv/README.md

    mythtv-setup

-On the general settings page, the IP address of the backend should be set to the IP that OTHER systems will use to reach it.
+On the general settings page, the IP address of the backend should be set to the interal IP address (more on that below).

 When you are all done, stop the VNC server with: